TCLamnidis/BareBonesBash/README.md

 _\[Just a random example]._ For every person you will need an extra pizza.
 This is a sort of "for loop": whereby you go through the list of names of hungry scientists, and you add one more pizza to the list for every name.
-Note that the specific names of the scientists wouldn't really mattter here, only the number of names.
+Note that the specific names of the scientists wouldn't really matter here, only the number of names.
 So in pseudocode (code-like writing that is human readable but a computer will not understand it), the above loop would look like this: